eduvpn/apple/Pods/PromiseKit/README.md

 * Manual
   * [Installation Guide](Documentation/Installation.md)
   * [Objective-C Guide](Documentation/ObjectiveC.md)
-  * [Troubleshooting](Documentation/Troubleshooting.md) (eg. solutions to common compile errors)
+  * [Troubleshooting](Documentation/Troubleshooting.md) (e.g., solutions to common compile errors)
   * [Appendix](Documentation/Appendix.md)
 * [API Reference](https://promisekit.org/reference/)

 # Extensions

-Promises are only as useful as the asynchronous tasks they represent, thus we have converted (almost) all of Apple’s APIs to promises.
+Promises are only as useful as the asynchronous tasks they represent.
+Thus, we have converted (almost) all of Apple’s APIs to promises.
 The default CocoaPod provides Promises and the extensions for Foundation and UIKit.
-The other extensions are available by specifying additional subspecs in your `Podfile`,
+The other extensions are available by specifying additional subspecs in your `Podfile`, e.g.:
-eg:

 ```ruby
 pod "PromiseKit/MapKit"          # MKDirections().calculate().then { /*…*/ }